napari/docs/docs/tutorials/fundamentals/viewer.md

 1. Grid stride: By default, 1, placing one layer in each view.
 The value determines the number of layers overlaid in each view.
 Negative values reverse the order in which layers are displayed in the grid.
 2. Grid width/height: By default, -1, which automatically determines the grid layout.
-3. Grid spacing: Adds some spacing between each cell in pixels.
+3. Grid spacing: The value will adjust the spacing between grid views either proportionally to the layer extents (i.e. [0,1)) or as a pixel value [1,1500) and will automatically adjust if needed.

 ![image: Grid Mode Widget](../../_static/images/grid-widget.png)